PHP 8.1 New Features: A Practical Guide to Enums and Readonly Properties

 }

-Use the enum anywhere you would use a type hint.
-The type system enforces that only valid enum values can be assigned, which catches mistakes early rather than letting invalid data propagate through the application.
+You can use this Enum anywhere you would use a type hint.
+The type system enforces that only valid Enum values can be assigned, which catches mistakes early rather than letting invalid data propagate through the application.

 function publish(Post $post): void